DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/dot-language.md

 A good tech stack to learn DOT Language (and mermaid) is the [Atom editor](https://atom.io/) with the [Markdown Preview Enhanced](https://atom.io/packages/markdown-preview-enhanced) package installed.

-This is create an [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) environment where you have an highly effective amd productive split screen (on the left you have the markdown page, and on the right the rended page/diagram).
-Once you make a code change, you will see the rended diagram in less than a second.
+This is create an [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) environment where you have an highly effective and productive split screen (on the left you have the markdown page, and on the right the rendered page/diagram).
+Once you make a code change, you will see the rendered diagram in less than a second.
 This workflow makes it really easy to learn and to create diagrams in real-time.

 I have done Threat Modeling sessions in the past, where we have the UI described above projected on a wall, which allow us to create the diagrams in real-time, based on the information provided by the meeting attendees.